PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 10:35:45
+Last updated: 2024-04-11 10:36:17
-Random Quote: Please.
-A sword, that's all I ask.
-Let me die as Theon, not as Reek.  -  Theon Greyjoy
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell